Makush-0762/CSSBattle/6-th Dec/README.md

 ## How to Use

 1. Clone this repository.
-2. Open the `index.html` file in your browser to see the styled layout.
+2. Open the `6-th Dec.html` file in your browser to see the styled layout.
-3. Modify the CSS in the `style.css` file to experiment with the design.
+3. Modify the CSS in file to experiment with the design.

 ---